 The rest of Hollywood should take a lesson from this couple's book!

 Hollywood marriages fall apart every day, both longer ones (Demi and Ashton) and super-short ones (um, hello Kim Kardashian and Kris Humphries).
 But maybe Hollywood couples should take a lesson from actress Katherine Heigl and her musician hubby Josh Kelley.
 The two have been married for four years and recently talked to Access Hollywood about how they keep their marriage exciting, fresh, and full of love.
-3 Secrets to a Long, Happy Marriage
+3 Secrets To A Long, Happy Marriage (From A Couple Married 80 Years)

 So how exactly do they make it work under the pressures of Hollywood life while also being parents?